-Maggie Maggio is an architectural designer, artist and art educator who has studied and played with color for over forty years.
-Her personal explorations into the science of light and pigments led to the creation of "Smashing Color" workshops for artists and designers who want to incorporate the latest research in color science into their creative practice.
+Maggie Maggio is an architect, artist and art educator who has studied and worked with color for over forty years.
+Her personal explorations into the science of light and pigments led to the creation of workshops for artists and designers who want to incorporate the latest research in color science into their creative practice.

-Maggie retired from architecture in 2015 and now focuses her time on guiding artists and designers in their explorations of the world of color and researching how color concepts are taught to children world-wide.
+Maggie retired from architecture in 2015 and now spends her time guiding artists and designers in hands-on explorations of the multi-disciplinary world of color and advocating for the integration of art and science in color education programs world-wide.

 Master of Architecture, Syracuse University.
 Syracuse, New York.
 1988.

 Bachelor of Science, Drexel University.
 Philadelphia, Pennsylvania.
 1977.

 National Art Educators Association (NAEA)

 American Craft Council (ACC)